Mahbubaliazad/AzureDevOpsCICD/README.md

 4. API references

 # Build and Test
-TODO: Describe and show how to build your code and run the tests.
+TODO: Describe and show how to build the code and run the tests.